Role

 Child Safe Standards

-* A probationary period may apply during the first year of employment and induction and support programmes are provided.
+Appointment of successful applicants will be made subject to a satisfactory pre‐employment conditions check.
+A probationary period may apply during the first year of employment and induction and support programs provided.

 Qualification Requirements